MicrosoftDocs/common-data-model-and-service/common-data-model/health-accelerator.md

 # Dynamics 365 healthcare accelerator
 > Note
 >
->The [Dynamics 365 healthcare accelerator](https://docs.microsoft.com/en-us/common-data-model/health-accelerator) is deprecated effective 11/13 and will no longer be available for download after Dec 30, 2020.
-Customers can continue to use the accelerator but Microsoft won't release any additional functionality beyond what is already present, nor will there be a migration path to Microsoft Cloud for Healthcare.
+>Effective Nov 13th, 2020, the [Dynamics 365 healthcare accelerator](https://docs.microsoft.com/en-us/common-data-model/health-accelerator) is deprecated.
+Customers can continue to use the accelerator but it will not updated after 11/13 nor will there be a migration path to Microsoft Cloud for Healthcare.
+>
+>After December 30, 2020, Dynamics 365 healthcare accelerator will no longer be available for download.
+>

->This reflects the shift in focus to Microsoft Cloud for Healthcare.
-Microsoft Cloud for Healthcare provides a unified approach across the Microsoft Cloud and enables healthcare organizations to deliver better experiences, better insights, and better care.
+> Microsoft Cloud for Healthcare provides a unified approach across the Microsoft Cloud and enables healthcare organizations to deliver better experiences, better insights, and better care.
 More information: [What is Microsoft Cloud for Healthcare?](/industry/healthcare/overview)
 >
 >**Partners and Microsoft Cloud for Healthcare**
 >